openrewrite/.github/CONTRIBUTING.md

 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 😁

-In this guide, you will find instructions for the [different ways you can contribute to the project](#ways-to-contribute) as well as [useful context for setting up your development environment](#building--developing).
+In this guide, you will find instructions for the [different ways you can contribute to the project](#ways-to-contribute), what we expect [when you open a pull request](#opening-a-pull-request), and [useful context for setting up your development environment](#building--developing).

+> [!NOTE]
+> This guide, our issue templates and our [pull request template](https://github.com/openrewrite/.github/blob/main/.github/PULL_REQUEST_TEMPLATE.md) are defined once for the whole organization in [openrewrite/.github](https://github.com/openrewrite/.github).
+GitHub applies them to every OpenRewrite repository that doesn't define its own, which also means you won't find them in the repository you cloned.

 ## Ways to contribute